 Facebook Privacy: More Changes & Controversy (Weigh In!)

-Email ThisBlogThis!Share to TwitterShare to FacebookShare to PinterestIn its short life, Facebook has experienced a number of changes to its privacy policy.
+Email ThisBlogThis!Share to XShare to FacebookShare to PinterestIn its short life, Facebook has experienced a number of changes to its privacy policy.
 You may remember my December post, where I discussed a number of controversial changes being implemented -- perhaps most sigificant at that time: deeming "publicly available" certain information users once kept private.
 As I alluded to in last Thursday's blog post, Facebook is at it again.
 This time, Facebook boldly makes its users' interests, "likes," and connections publicly available.

 As this PCWorld article points out, Facebook initially gained popularity because of its default privacy restrictions -- when you joined, the default settings generally protected your personal information.
 Those were the good ol' days.
 As Mr. Tynan says of Facebook today: